Sotaesan, the founding teacher

 Searching Outside (1901-1911)

-At the age of eleven, Sotaesan heard of a traditional folk legend in Korea at the time of an all-knowing mountain spirit.
+At the age of eleven, Sotaesan heard of a traditional folk legend in Korea of an all-knowing mountain spirit.
 He thought that if he could meet this spirit, he would find the answers to all of his questions.
-It is said that Sotaesan often hiked four kilometers from his home into the mountains to offer prayers to the mountain spirit, but, despite his untiring dedication, it never appeared.
+It is said that Sotaesan often hiked four kilometers (about two and a half miles) from his home into the mountains to offer prayers to the mountain spirit, but, despite his untiring dedication, it never appeared.

 When he was sixteen, Sotaesan was inspired by a story about a man who had his wishes fulfilled upon meeting an enlightened teacher.
 He gave up his quest for the mountain spirit and began to look for a spiritual teacher.
 Whenever he saw a stranger or a beggar, he tested them.
 Sometimes he even invited them to his house to see if they might be a teacher in disguise.

 Sotaesan’s search for a spiritual guide came to an end when his father, a great supporter of his spiritual journey, passed away in 1910.
 This was a turning point in his life.
-After becoming the head of his household, it was expected that Sotaesan would provide for his family.
+After becoming the head of his household, Sotaesan was expected to provide for his family.

 Turning the Light Inward (1912-1915)